Skip to content

 sudo /bin/bash run-portable.sh

-• From another device accessing the Raspberry Pi, visit http://{Raspberry Pi IP}:8088
+• When accessing the Raspberry Pi from another device, access http://{Raspberry Pi IP}:8088

-After installation, log in to the system, go to 「Manage / About」, and you will see that the "Architecture" is aarch64:
+After installation is complete, log in to the system, go to "Manage / About", and you can see that the "Architecture" is aarch64:

 management-about-aarch64.png

-If you want the Raspberry Pi to connect to the network using WI-FI after installing DataFlux Func, please read this section.
+If you want the Raspberry Pi to connect to the network via WI-FI after installing DataFlux Func, please read this chapter

-After installing DataFlux Func, the WI-FI control panel on the Raspberry Pi taskbar may display No wireless interfaces found, and WI-FI cannot be connected via UI methods.
-At the same time, wired connections can access the network normally.
+After installing DataFlux Func, the WI-FI control panel in the Raspberry Pi taskbar may display No wireless interfaces found, and you cannot connect to WI-FI via the UI.
+Meanwhile, wired connections can access the network normally.

-This issue has been observed during testing but the exact cause remains unclear; however, it does not affect wired connections.
+This issue has been discovered during testing, but the cause is not yet clear.
+However, it does not affect wired connections

-To fix this issue, open the network configuration:
+To fix this issue, you can open the network configuration:

 Bash